Welcome to the University of Botswana

 Student Representative Bodies

-Living and learning Communities (LLC) is a student run program based largely in residences but has some off-campus groups too.
+- Living and learning Communities (LLC) is a student led program based largely in residences but has some off-campus groups too.

 Key Student Policies